Sayragul Sauytbay: Sweden

-On 2 June 2019 she flew to Sweden, after the intercession of the United Nations, where she was given political asylum.
+On 2 June 2019, after the intercession of the United Nations, she flew to Sweden where she was given political asylum.

 Sayragul was chosen as an International Woman of Courage on 4 March 2020 by the US Secretary of State, Mike Pompeo.

 German-language book Die Kronzeugin, which appeared in mid 2020, was written by Alexandra Cavelius on the basis of interviews with Sayragul.
 An English translation of the book, in which Sayragul describes her experiences in a Xinjiang province internment camp, was published by Scribe in May 2021 under the title, The Chief Witness: Escape from China's Modern-day Concentration Camps.
+Since then, there are editions of the book in several other languages, including Swedish.

 In 2020, Sayragul said that she was being constantly harassed by the "long arm of China", receiving "death threats from Chinese callers".
 In 2021 she said that her family in China was subject to constant surveillance and unable to contact her.